South Dakota Court Records

 SouthDakotaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on SouthDakotaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-In South Dakota, the support of the children is deemed as the responsibility of both parents.
-However, the non-custodial parent generally must pay for child support.
-However, the state laws assume that the parent supplies the required amount for the child’s upkeep.
+In South Dakota, child support is deemed the responsibility of both parents.
+However, the non-custodial parent is typically required to pay child support.
+State laws assume that the parent supplies the amount necessary for the child’s upkeep.

-Child support is a payment plan that requires the non-custodial parent to support the children financially.
-The South Dakota court determines the amount of support needed from each parent based on the time and income dedicated to the child.
-The South Dakota Child Support Guidelines sets a foundational child support estimate for the parents.
+Child support is a payment plan that requires the non-custodial parent to financially support the children.
+The South Dakota court determines the amount needed from each parent based on the time and income dedicated to the child.
+The South Dakota Child Support Guidelines set a foundational child support estimate for the parents.
 This is a simple fee schedule.
 However, the final fee ordered by the court might differ.
-The final child support amount will be determined based on certain factors.
+Specific factors generally determine the final child support amount.

 - The name of the person involved in the record, unless said person is a juvenile